Keep Cool Without Air

 When I get up the next morning, I leave things as they are, running the fans as I did throughout the night.
 I do, however, keep an eye on the temperatures outside, referring to our weather station in the family room.

 As the day warms up, I will start watching the temperature inside my home.
-If you do not have a thermometer inside your home, you may want to invest in one.
+If you do not have an indoor thermometer, you may want to invest in one or you can purchase a weather station as we did.

-I prefer to have the temperature and the humidity displayed on my weather station.
-Knowing both helps me to better pinpoint when the windows need to be closed down for the day.
+I prefer to have the temperature and the humidity displayed because knowing both helps me to better pinpoint when the windows need to be closed down for the day.

-As soon as the temperature inside of our home starts to climb even one degree inside, I shut everything up.
+As soon as the temperature inside of our home starts to climb even one degree, I shut everything up.
+This includes not only the windows but the doors to the bedrooms as well.

-I then walk around and close up all of the windows, along with the doors to the bedrooms.
-Closing up the rooms helps to keep the main part of our home cooler.
-Since that is part of the house we use daily, that is where I want that cool air to stay for as long as possible.
+Closing up the rooms helps to keep the central part of our home cooler.
+Since we use that part of the house daily, I want that cool air to stay there for as long as possible.

 Step #4.
 Reposition the fans